chrisfisher419/AnimalFarm/README.md

 # AnimalFarm
-Had a Farm assignment in class, modified it to be more interactive with a CYOA and a mini-RPG.
+CYOA interactive Farm and a mini-RPG.